google-research/lm-extraction-benchmark/README.md

 * January 20th AOE: Final Code submission deadline.
 As discussed above, to mitigate cheating we will require teams submit code ahead of the test set release.
 This is that deadline.

-* January 23th: Test prefixes released.
+* January 23th: Test prefixes released at [datasets/test_prefix.npy](datasets/test_prefix.npy).
 Teams will then have five days to run their code on the test prefixes---because at most 24 hours of compute are allowed for the final submission, this should be more than enough.

 * January 27th AOE: Test round closes.
 Teams submit test set suffixes, a short 2-5 page paper describing the techniques being used, and (in exceptional circumstances) a .patch file modifying the code to run on the test set.